 Melbourne Law School is ranked as the Number 1 Law School in Australia.
 We invite you to explore all that Melbourne Law School has to offer.

-Students enrolled in a law degree at their home institution
+Graduate-level students enrolled in a law degree at their home institution may:

-- Enrol in one subject from the Melbourne Law Masters (MLM) program (further details) except for the following:
+- Enrol in one subject from list of Single Subject Study options from the Melbourne Law Masters (MLM) program except for the following: